deep-spin/vqa-multimodal-continuous-attention/README.md

 # Multimodal Continuous Visual Attention Mechanisms
 PyTorch implementation of the Deep Modular Co-Attention Networks (MCAN) with multimodal continuous attention.
-Follow this procedure to replicate our results.
+Follow this procedure to replicate the results reported in our paper [Multimodal Continuous Visual Attention Mechanisms](https://arxiv.org/abs/2104.03046).

 ## Requirements